A Generalist Model for Diverse Text-Guided Medical Image Synthesis: Methods

 \subsubsection{Assessment for algorithmic training using synthetic data}

-To evaluate MediSyn's potential as a supplement to real patient data for algorithmic training, we conducted a series of experiments comparing the performance of classifiers trained on either: i) 2,000 real images randomly sampled from the training dataset of MediSyn, ii) a random subset of 1,000 real images from (i), and iii) the 1,000 real images from (ii) augmented with 1,000 synthetic images generated by our model.
-We approximately matched all three types of datasets in class distribution.
-In addition, all three types of classifiers used the same validation and test split, which were derived from the validation and testing data of MediSyn.
-Specifically, we curated the validation and test set of the classifiers by extracting all images from MediSyn's validation and testing data that were relevant to the specific task.
+We aimed to evaluate whether a generalist image generative model can replace or supplement real data across multiple medical disciplines.
+To this end, we conducted a series of experiments comparing the performance of classifiers within each discipline trained only on MediSyn-generated data, only on real data, or real data supplemented with an equal amount of MediSyn-generated data.
+We repeated this process with 1\%, 2.5\%, 5\%, 7.5\%, 10\%, 25\%, 50\%, and 100\% of the training set and approximately matched all types of datasets in class distribution.
+In addition, we validated and tested all classifiers against the same held-out validation and test sets from MediSyn, see Supplementary Figure S1.
 Our evaluation covered the following medical specialties represented in our training data: